Home Alone: Sequels and franchise

 The film was followed by a commercially successful sequel in 1992, Home Alone 2: Lost in New York, which brought back most of the first film's cast.
 Culkin was paid $4.5 million to appear in the sequel, compared to $110,000 for the original.
 The film within a film, Angels with Filthy Souls, had a sequel in Home Alone 2, Angels with Even Filthier Souls.
 Both Angels meta-films featured character actor Ralph Foody as stereotypical 1930s mobster Johnny.
 A third film, Home Alone 3, was released in 1997; it has entirely different actors and characters as well as a different storyline, with Hughes writing the screenplay.

-A fourth made-for-TV film followed in 2002: Home Alone 4: Taking Back the House.
+A television film followed in 2002: Home Alone 4: Taking Back the House.
 The movie features some of the same characters who were in the first two films, but with a new cast and a storyline.
-The fifth film, The Holiday Heist, premiered during ABC Family's Countdown to 25 Days of Christmas programming event on November 25, 2012.
+The fifth film, Home Alone: The Holiday Heist, premiered during ABC Family's Countdown to 25 Days of Christmas programming event on November 25, 2012.
 Similarly to the third film, it does not focus on the McCallister family.
-Chris Columbus later revealed that there had been discussions on a sequel starring Kevin's son: "This was talked about maybe 10 years ago – I don’t know, we were just having fun with it – and we said, 'What if Kevin is an adult and he has a kid?'
+Chris Columbus later revealed that there had been discussions on a sequel starring Kevin's son: "This was talked about maybe 10 years ago – I don't know, we were just having fun with it – and we said, 'What if Kevin is an adult and he has a kid?'
 But it was still Pesci and Stern – Pesci and Stern are still obsessed with this kid.
-They’re going to get this kid."
+They're going to get this kid."
+Another idea that was once discussed involved an adult Kevin attempting revenge on Harry and Marv, who have reformed in the years since they last met.
+The studio declined to make the film despite Columbus & Culkin's interest in the idea.

 A sixth film was released digitally on Disney+ on November 12, 2021, titled Home Sweet Home Alone.
 Devin Ratray, who played Buzz McCallister in the first two films, reprised his role in the film.